thaiat/thaiat.github.io/source/_posts/2014-03-13-how-to-install-and-use-octopress-on-windows.markdown

 ```bat rake command for setting up github pages
 rake setup_github_pages[repo].
 ```
 In the case of this blog, I ran `rake setup_github_pages[git@github.com:myusername/myusername.github.io.git]` and then `rake deploy` to upload the blog.
-In a snap the blog will be accessible in the url http://myusername.github.io.
+In a snap the blog will be accessible at the url http://myusername.github.io.

 Remember that rake deploy just generates the blog a push to the master branch.
 Your source branch won’t be uploaded to github if you don’t want to.
 You probably want, to have a secure backup online, among other reason.
 Commit your changes and do
 ```bat pushing the sources